thma/LtuPatternFactory/README.md

 [Full Sourcecode for this section](https://github.com/thma/LtuPatternFactory/blob/master/src/Iterator.hs)

-## Type classes Category, Arrow & Co.
+### Type classes Category, Arrow & Co

 Theses type classes aim at generalizing elements of Monads or Functors.

 If you have ideas how these type classes map to specific design patterns please let me know!

-# Beyond type class patterns
+## Beyond type class patterns

 TBD:

-- Chain of Responsibility: ADT + pattern matching the ADT (at least the distpatch variant)
+* Chain of Responsibility: ADT + pattern matching the ADT (at least the distpatch variant)

-- Partial application
+* Partial application

-- Blockchain as Monadic chain of Actions
+* Blockchain as Monadic chain of Actions

-## Dependency Injection -> Parameter Binding
+### Dependency Injection -> Parameter Binding

 > [...]
 Dependency injection is a technique whereby one object (or static method) supplies the dependencies of another object.
 A dependency is an object that can be used (a service).
 An injection is the passing of a dependency to a dependent object (a client) that would use it.
 The service is made part of the client's state.
 Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.
 >